Execution modes and processes#

 There are two options available when selecting how n8n handles execution processes:

-This is the default setting in n8n.
-In
+This is the default mode.
+When using

 own mode, each execution runs in its own, newly instantiated process (one execution equals one running process).
 Running in this mode has the following benefits and disadvantages: